it-AVNG/interview_prep/data_structure/linear_data_structure/stack.md

 ## common process:
 + find, delete, update : O(n) complexity because we have to start from the top

 ## Use case:

 + check parenthesis that it is open the close correctly:
 Iterate through the element, If the top of the element is not the same type, add the element to the stack.
 If it is the same type, pop the element.
 At the end of the element, if the stack is empty, return 'Ok'

 ## Construct:

 Of course we can construct a stack using Link-List.
 But, a better implementation in Python is to use a List instead.

+# Linear Data Structure: Queue
+A queue, is similar to a stack.
+But when we insert an element, or enqueue, we insert at the top.
+When we pop an element, or dequeue, we pop at the end.
+When we peek at the queue, we look at the first element that is comming out.
+Search an element in the Queue is also an O(n) operation.

+A queue operate in FIFO principle: first in First out